Julia Trotzki

 ✅ Ice cubes

-1️⃣ Pour tequila and orange juice with ice into a glass and stir.
+1️⃣ Pour Tequila and orange juice over ice into a glass and stir.

 2️⃣ Slowly pour in the grenadine – it sinks to the bottom and creates the sunrise effect!

-➡ Tip: For a non-alcoholic “Sunrise,” simply omit the tequila – it still tastes great!
+➡ Tip: For a non-alcoholic "Sunrise", just leave out the tequila – still tastes amazing!

-4. Moscow Mule – The Trend Cocktail with a Kick
+4. Moscow Mule – The Trendy Cocktail with a Kick

-Moscow Mule is super refreshing and easy to mix.
-It is traditionally served in a copper mug, but a regular glass works too.
+The Moscow Mule is super refreshing and easy to mix.
+It is traditionally served in a copper mug, but a regular glass will do too.

 You need: